VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Key Challenges of

-\textbf{ ~~~1.
-Self-directed successive task.} In all rooms of \datasetname, the only instruction is ``escape the room'', without any guidance on how to progress.
-Under this uncertainty about where to begin, the agent should achieve an average of 8.4 checkpoints (critical tasks that act as bottlenecks in achieving goal completion), which requires an average of 27.2 steps to successfully escape, even for the oracle trajectory.
-Agents must independently explore, discovering objectives through trial and error.
-This setup requires them to build and adjust their mental model of the environment, recognizing key objects, spatial relationships, and potential interactions.
-Success depends on the agent's ability to hypothesize, test, and adapt their understanding.
-The task mirrors real-world reasoning challenges, where goals must be inferred, and solutions emerge through engagement, with earlier discoveries becoming relevant later in the process.
+Figure~\ref{fig:room_image} illustrates an example of the problem-solving process required in the \datasetname.
+The game agent should execute a sequence of tasks comprising diverse interactions.

-\textbf{2.
-Diverse interaction with objects.} Since all actions available in \datasetname are defined as text, it was possible to define numerous diverse and creative actions that fit with objects placed in the room.
-For example, an agent can discover a key hidden inside bread by cutting the bread with a knife, open a closet by cutting chains with nippers, and check a hidden code by flipping an hourglass.
-These interactions are determined by the type of object currently being viewed and the items currently possessed.
-When an agent performs an action that satisfies the room's predefined conditions, it triggers state transitions within the room.
+\textbf{ ~1.
+Self-directed Exploration.} As in real escape room games, the game agent in \datasetname receives no instruction except for the instruction `escape the room'.
+Therefore, without a clear roadmap, the agent must actively explore and figure out how to proceed through trial and error.
+This setup requires the agent to build and adjust its mental model of the environment, recognizing key objects, spatial relationships, and potential interactions.
+Success depends on the agent's ability to hypothesize, test, and adapt its understanding.
+The task mirrors real-world reasoning challenges, where goals must be inferred, and solutions emerge through engagement.

-\textbf{3.
-Associative visual quizzes.} One key element of escape rooms is finding connections between different pieces of information, which requires associative thinking—the ability to link seemingly unrelated elements and a fundamental component of creativity~\cite{mednick1962associative, benedek2012associative, beaty2023associative}.
-For example, associative thinking helps players connect a symbol on a puzzle with a similar symbol elsewhere and recognize how objects sharing the same color might be related.
-As escape rooms are ideal for evaluating the associative thinking abilities of VLMs—an area that has remained unexplored—we placed one or two number/letter code locks and corresponding hand-crafted visual quizzes in each room, which require such reasoning.
-See Figure~\ref{fig:quiz} for examples.
+\textbf{ ~2.
+Long-Horizontal successive task.} In the absence of explicit guidance, the agent must achieve an average of \textbf{8.4 checkpoints} (critical tasks that act as bottlenecks in achieving goal completion), which requires an average of \textbf{27.2 steps} to successfully escape, even for the oracle trajectory.
+The considerable length of the task sequence and the dependencies between checkpoints require the agent to effectively utilize information from its past trajectory.
+Success hinges on the agent’s ability to integrate prior discoveries into its ongoing decision-making process.